Home

 Leviticus 26:25

-This is an example of the opposite of peace, as God sends all these bad or evil things as judgment against these people.
-It is a bad thing to the people who are under God's judgment, but it is not a sinful act of God.
-And we can see from the context of Isaiah that this type "evil" is what God is referring to.
-The opposite of peace and safety.
-If man disobeys God, He will send an evil upon him.
-In this case, the evil He sends is wicked man.
+This is an example of the opposite of peace, as God looses all these bad/evil things as judgment against these people.
+It is a evil or bad thing to the people who are under God's judgment, but it is not a sinful act of God.
+We can see from the context of Isaiah 45 that this type "evil" is what God is referring to creating by removing their peace.

 Amos 3:6-7